 A: The RCI Village is modeled after the Jubilee Housing program in Washington, DC (to learn more, visit www.JubileeHousing.org).
 We have adapted this model for use in Allentown, but the RCI Village reflects the main characteristics of Jubilee Housing.
 For 40 years, Jubilee Housing has maintained a stock of affordable, well-maintained rental housing in the Adams-Morgan neighborhood of DC, even as that neighborhood has experienced a significant economic revitalization.

-Q: What supports are available to residents of the RCI Village?
+Q: What supports and service partnerships are available to residents of the RCI Village?

 Q: How can I help?